sipeed/NanoKVM/README.md

 > Your NanoKVM Power by RISC-V !
 > If you have any issues or suggestions, creating issue here, or tell us with [MaixHub Discussion](https://maixhub.com/discussion/nanokvm).

+## Opensource

+The star is coming to 2K!
+We will organize and opensource backend source code in Mid October！(and it is also the time all preoreders ship out)

 ## Introduction